Only arithmetic, I promise, and you’ll like the result.

 Here’s a filled-in family tree going back 5 generations (not my family):

 If you go back another 100 years, each of your great-great-great-grandparents will have had 32 great-great-great grandparents, so you have 32*32 = 1024 great-great-…-great grandparents.
 (You can figure out how many “greats” go in there.)

 In other words, if you go back 200 years, to about the year 1800, you will have had over 1000 ancestors at that point in time in your family tree.
 That’s a wide tree – 1000 ancestors if you go back just 10 generations.
-(Try drawing it out – you’ll need a big sheet of paper…)
+The diagram below shows this in a neat circular format.

 So go back another 200 years – we’re at the year 1600.
 Then each of your 1024 ancestors from 1800 will have had 1024 ancestors in the year 1600, so you’ll have 1024*1024 = 1,048,576 great*-grandparents, or over a million ancestors at that point.
 That’s a lot of holiday cards.